pepijn/pepijn.github.io/_drafts/travel-logging.md

 ## How

 Unfortunately, the fact that three quarters of the specifications had been fulfilled before beginning any work turned out to be deceiving.
-The first attempt was a command-line app.
-I found out that command-line apps are not the best user experience for repetitive data entry.
-The insertion of dates and geolocations must be much easier when executed in a web browser.
-What followed was an impatient and pathetic attempt of building a new Sinatra app that was halted almost as soon as it was started.
+My first attempt was a one-off command-line app.
+I found out that one-off command-line apps are not the best user experience for repetitive data entry.
+The insertion of dates and geolocations should probably be much easier when executed in a web browser.
+What followed was an impatient and pathetic attempt of building a Sinatra app that was halted almost as soon as it was started.
 I lost interest.

 A few weeks later, while browsing
 [the excellent Emacs Reddit top list](https://www.reddit.com/r/emacs/top/), a